 Fayol examined an organization through the lens of the managers and the situations they might encounter.
-He believed that management has six paramount functions:
+He believed management has six paramount functions:

-His comprehensive principles, which have become foundational guidelines in many of today’s workplaces, cover topics ranging from the importance of maintaining an orderly and clean facility to the value of promoting employee initiative and teamwork.
+His comprehensive principles, which have become foundational guidelines in many of today’s workplaces, cover topics ranging from the importance of maintaining an orderly and clean facility to the value of promoting employee initiative and successful teamwork.

 Max Weber (1864-1920) was a German sociologist who developed the bureaucratic management theory, which focuses on structuring organizations in a hierarchical fashion with clear rules of governance.

-Douglas McGregor (1906-1964) was an American social psychologist who introduced his X and Y theories in his 1960 book "The Human Side of Enterprise."
-He concluded that there are two fundamentally different styles of management that are guided by managers’ perceptions of their team members’ motivations:
+Douglas McGregor (1906-1964) was an American social psychologist who introduced his X and Y theories in his 1960 book, The Human Side of Enterprise.
+He concluded that there are two fundamentally different management styles guided by managers’ perceptions of their team members’ motivations:

 While Theory X leads to micromanaging, Theory Y gives rise to a more collaborative and decentralized workplace.
-Theory Y, favored by McGregor, tends to be adopted by smaller businesses and startups where employees at all levels are part of the decision-making process and where creativity is encouraged.
+McGregor favored Theory Y, which smaller businesses and startups tend to adopt.
+With Theory Y, employees at all levels are part of the decision-making process and creativity is encouraged.